a-brice/bankruptcy-data-exp/README.md

 <h3>To launch the API</h3>
 <hr>
-To launch the API, you must install some dependancies first.
+To launch the API, you must install some dependencies first.
 (Window) From a shell from the root directory, enter the following :

 ```sh
 >> python -m venv env